 We incorporated hearts and checks so photographers can mark their preferences and recommendations.
-We tested using two forms of selection.

 We found photographers didn’t need to communicate their own selections on this platform.
 They filter out bad photos on their own photography software, and they use star ratings instead of hearts and checks.

 Users can pin photos to boards.
 We used this concept to discover more details about the delivery process.